bobbrowning/std-ai-api/README.md

  Results are returned to the calling program as an object.

 This is version 1 and as not been published to npm.
+Yet to add other parameters such as  top_p, stop, freqency_penalty and so on.

+There is an example of its use in aiapi.js

 ## Calling sequence:
   let result: any = await api(config)

-Config is an object  (example in aiapi.ts):
+Config is an object:

 ```
        const config = {
-                silent: true or false
+                silent: true or false                         // Stop console progress messagesp
-                apiService: "openai" or "gemini" or "claude"
+                apiService: "[service]                        // "openai" or "gemini" or "claude"
-                model: "[model]",
+                model: "[model]",                             // depending on service
                 question: "[question/prompt]"
                 temperature: n,                               // openapi & claude only
                 max_tokens:nnnn,
         }
         ```